automata-network/docs/docs/1rpc/1rpc+/spec.md

     {"jsonrpc": "2.0", "error": {"code": -32003, "message": "Blocked by 1RPC: recipient is suspicious.
 See https://rules.1rpc.io/003"}, "id": 1}
     ```

-- #### GoPlus address scanning
+- ## GoPlus address scanning
     * Rule ID: 051
-    * Rule Details: 1RPC+ will decode users' eth_sendRawTransaction request to deserialize the interactive addresses, and send these addresses to [Gopluslabs API](https://twitter.com/GoplusSecurity) to verify whether any of them is malicious, which should follow the Gopluslabs's [Terms of Use](https://gopluslabs.io/terms-of-use).
+    * Rule Details: 1RPC+ will decode users' eth_sendRawTransaction request to deserialize the addresses that the users interact with, and send these addresses to [Gopluslabs API](https://twitter.com/GoplusSecurity) to verify whether any of them is malicious, which should follow the Gopluslabs's [Terms of Use](https://gopluslabs.io/terms-of-use).
     * Support methods:
         * approve
         * setApprovalForAll